Hacienda Beer Company: Post-pandemic

 In 2021, the McMahons departed Door County Brewing and Hacienda.
 By 2022, Angie and Joe Sorge of Sidework Hospitality, the new operational managers of Hacienda, announced a brand "re-introduction" with the goal of making it less intimidating to casual visitors.
 Changes included a new exterior sign to highlight the taproom's kitchen offerings, another menu shake-up under new executive chef Ashley Turner, and the addition of hard seltzers.
 In 2023, Hacienda won the Wisconsin IPA Fest with a beer called Back to the Flow, a hazy IPA.

 At the beginning of 2024, Sheboygan's 3 Sheeps Brewing began contract brewing and packaging all of Hacienda's products.
 By the middle of the year, Hacienda's Milwaukee taproom brought in 3 Sheeps to supplement Hacienda's meager customer base.
 The space, renamed "Triple Taproom & Kitchen", featured Hacienda and Door County Brewing on one side of the bar and 3 Sheeps on the other.
 The taps were separated by a wall.
 Chef Ashley Turner departed during these changes.
 The changes led to improved business, but not enough to sustain it.
-Hacienda closed the Milwaukee taproom in August 2025.
-A shared Bailey's Harbor taproom with Door County Brewing remained open.
+Hacienda closed the Milwaukee taproom in August 2025, becoming one of seven closures among nearby bars and restaurants in a short time period.
+A shared Bailey's Harbor taproom with Door County Brewing remained open, and that facility began brewing and canning Hacienda beers by at least November 2025.